-Higher numbers of Biomphalaria and Pila were recorded in Yumbe and Moyo while that of Lymnae and Bulinus snail species were registered in Koboko (Fig 2).
+Higher numbers of Biomphalaria and Pila were recorded in Yumbe and Moyo while that of Lymnaea and Bulinus snail species were registered in Koboko (Fig 2).
 Considering that these locations are positioned at different altitudinal zones, these results already indicate an effect of altitude on the distribution of these snail species.
-The results further now that no Biomphalariaspecies of snails were recorded during the wet season, and the number of snails increased with decreasing altitude during the dry season from none recorded at an altitude of 1189 m to a mean of 62 snails recorded per month at an altitude of 638 m or 639 m (Table 1).
+The results further show no record of Biomphalaria snail species during the wet season.
+Their numbers increased with decreasing altitude during the dry season from none recorded at an altitude of 1189 m to a mean of 62 snails recorded per month at an altitude of 638 m or 639m.